 If you plan on spending time on the water this summer, ensure that everyone has a properly-fitting lifejacket.
 When you are boating, lifejackets should be worn at all times.
 As a parent, you should set a good example by always wearing your lifejacket.
 This way your children will likely want to be just like you and wear their lifejacket too! 😊

-The Red Cross website has a great article that outlines how you should choose the right lifejacket for yourself and for your child(ren).
+The Red Cross website has a great article that outlines how to choose the right lifejacket for yourself and for your child(ren).

 While this is isn’t specifically a water safety tip, being safe in the sun is very important – for you as well as your kids!